 There are obvious huge cost savings if the candidate lives in another country - or even the other end of the country.
 Plus, there’s inevitably an awkward conversation to be had if someone you flew out for a first interview doesn’t make the cut.

 Video calls avoid all those problems.

 Of course, there are drawbacks.
-Poor internet connection can render the technology useless.
+The poor internet connection can render the technology useless.
 And there really is no substitute for meeting the person in real life.

 As a first interview tool, video calls are effective, providing you keep it focused to can they – at a basic level – do the job and are they pleasant to talk to.

 If the answer to both those questions is yes, then that’s when you get them on a plane.

 For all the technological leaps that make it easier and faster to find candidates and move them through the process, the biggest shift has been the emphasis on culture.

 Turning up and doing the job day after day holds very little interest for the modern workforce.
 Jobs aren’t for life anymore.
 Especially if the individual doesn’t feel valued or like they’re making any meaningful contribution.

 Employers are starting to think along the same lines too.
 They don’t want clock watchers or people who see their organisation as a steppingstone.